raschmitt/dev-containers/README.md

 ## Running the container

-Use this command to run the container
+To build and run the container use this command:

 ```
 curl https://raw.githubusercontent.com/raschmitt/sql-server-container/main/docker-compose.yaml \